9 Fun Things to Do in Cape Town, South Africa

 Stroll over Oranjezicht Market

 In addition to the food, there are also different stalls selling local crafts, handmade goods, and artisanal products.
-The perfect place to find that one-of-a-kind souvenir.
+It is one of the many fun things to do in Cape Town and the perfect place to find that one-of-a-kind souvenir.

 Practical